 Shekhawati, Rajasthan's Open-Air Art Gallery

-Known as Rajasthan's open-air art gallery because of the frescoes painted on the walls of ornate havelis in the region, Shekhawati—about 160 km (100 miles) from Jaipur or 200 km (124 miles) from Delhi—makes an intriguing day trip.
+Known as Rajasthan's open-air art gallery because of the frescoes painted on the walls of ornate havelis in the region, Shekhawati—about 160 km (100 miles) from Jaipur or 200 km (124 miles) from Delhi—makes an intriguing stop on the way to Delhi or a day-trip from Jaipur provided one hits the road early.
 Influenced by the Persian, Jaipur, and Mughal schools of painting, Shekhawati's frescoes, many of which date back to the early 19th century, illustrate subjects ranging from mythological stories and local legends to hunting safaris and scenes of everyday life.
 You'll even find illustrated experiences with the British and cars or planes.
 The introduction of photography in 1840 gave Shekhawati's painters still more to work with.

 The painters were called chiteras and belonged to the caste of kumhars (potters).
 Initially, they colored their masterpieces with vegetable pigments; after mixing these with lime water and treating the wall with three layers of a very fine clay, the chiteras painstakingly drew their designs on a last layer of filtered lime dust.
 Time was short, as the design had to be completed before the plaster dried, but the technique ensured that the images wouldn't fade.